scttfrdmn/pctl/docs/AL2023-VERIFICATION.md

 ### Backwards Compatibility
 - Existing AL2 clusters continue to work
 - Old AMIs remain functional
-- No breaking changes to user templates
+- No breaking changes to user seeds
 - Tests updated to reflect new defaults

 ## Future Work

-See `.github/issues/issue-template-os-override.md` for planned OS override feature allowing users to specify alternative operating systems via template or CLI flag.
+See `.github/issues/issue-template-os-override.md` for planned OS override feature allowing users to specify alternative operating systems via seed or CLI flag.

 ## Conclusion

-✅ **VERIFIED:** pctl successfully upgraded to Amazon Linux 2023
+✅ **VERIFIED:** petal successfully upgraded to Amazon Linux 2023

 All components of the system (code, configuration generation, fingerprinting, testing) have been verified to use AL2023 as the default operating system.
 The upgrade was completed on 2025-11-11 and has been validated through: